EbruBaglan/ARP-HW2_IPC_benchmark/README.md

 IPC Speed Test
 =====================
-This repository includes files to perform a speed test using different IPC elements, named pipes and shared memory namely.
+This repository includes files to perform a speed test using named pipes and shared memory.

 Installing and running
 ----------------------